brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 Example: you show up late for a meeting and someone asks you why.
 The way a victim might respond is, "There was just so much traffic."
 Note how there's no subject in this sentence: the traffic just exists, and there's nothing you can do about it.
 The way a player might respond is, "I didn't take the traffic into account when planning my trip over here."
 Note how there's a clear subject—"I".

 Here's why this is so important: you can't change the world around you, but you can change yourself.
-E.g., You can't change the fact that there's traffic in the world, but you can change your planning to to take traffic into account.
+E.g., You can't change the fact that there's traffic in the world, but you can change your planning to take traffic into account.

 If you always think like a victim, you'll often fail, and feel helpless to do anything about it.
 But if you make the mindset shift to think like a player—if you consciously put yourself at the center of things you care about—you will have the ability to affect the outcome.